doogie205/photometry-SPOCC/README.md

 This python project is made by Dakota Powers with help from SPOCC research group.

+IF YOU ARE RUNNING ON ANY APPLE DEVICE GET MAC-SPOCC.py INSTEAD OF SPOCC.py

 Modules you'll need to install to make this work:
 -photutils
 -matplotlib